chelicerae/dewarp/README.md

 Here I will dive into practical details about models, so that it would be easier for you to use them.
 All of them use polar coordinate system because in this case it is much more handfull and demands less code.

-Here is th original image took from [here](http://paulbourke.net/dome/fish2/):
+Here is the original image took from [here](http://paulbourke.net/dome/fish2/):
 ![original image](https://raw.githubusercontent.com/chelicerae/dewarp/master/imgs/original.jpg)

 #### Logarithmic model

 ![original image](https://raw.githubusercontent.com/chelicerae/dewarp/master/imgs/log.jpg)

 The math behind the model can be found in corresponding paper [[1](https://www.researchgate.net/publication/47510646_Lens_Distortion_Models_Evaluation)].
-It had two paramethers: _s_, or scaling factor, and _lambda_, or scaling factor that controlls the amount of distortion.
-The distortion chnges the next way due to the change of this paramethers: the bigger the _s_ is the less there are pincussion distortion and the smaller the _lambda_ is the closer is the resulting image.
-So, I guess I somehow confused this to paramethers because _s_ behaves exactly like the scalling and visa versa.
-The results prooved to be not the ones I was expecting, maybe I made some mistake in implementing the model, so if you find one - report me.
+It had two paramethers: _s_, or scaling factor, and _lambda_ that controlls the amount of distortion.
+The distortion changes the next way due to the change of this paramethers: the bigger the _s_ is the less there are pincussion distortion and the smaller the _lambda_ is the closer is the resulting image.
+So, I guess I somehow confused this to paramethers because _s_ behaves exactly like the scalling paramether and visa versa.
+The results prooved to be not the ones I was expecting, maybe I made some mistake in implementing the model, so if you find one, I would be grateful if you report me.

 #### Field of view (FOV) model